GenomiqueENS/easy-contrasts-DESeq2/README.md

 ###Contrast mode:
 The Contrast mode  performs the differential analysis from the comparison file (see Comparison file section) using contrast vectors.
-To run the Easy-contrast-DEseq2 module on the Contrast mode use this command:
+To run the Easy-contrast-DEseq2 module on the Contrast mode, use the following command:
 ```
 ./runDESeq2.py -m '~type+day' -c TRUE -b TRUE
 ```